Tornadoes of 2015: May 13–14 (Europe)

-May 16–17
+May 16–17 (United States)

 A two-day tornado outbreak affected the Great Plains states beginning on May 16.
 Most of these tornadoes were weak, though a few significant tornadoes occurred, including a large and long-lived multiple-vortex wedge tornado that tracked from near Chillicothe, Texas, to near Snyder, Oklahoma, causing significant damage to farming equipment, trees, and a few structures along its path.
 The tornado was caught on video by numerous storm chasers as it passed near Elmer, Oklahoma.
 Based on radar and video evidence, surveyors determined that it was likely a violent tornado capable of producing EF4 or greater damage, though due to the fact that the tornado remained over very rural areas throughout most of its life and never directly impacted any substantial structures, the highest rating that could be applied was EF3.
-Two EF2 tornadoes also caused heavy damage near the town of Inola, Oklahoma later that evening, one of which damaged up to 120 homes.
+Two EF2 tornadoes also caused heavy damage near the town of Inola, Oklahoma, later that evening, one of which damaged up to 120 homes.
 Further east, an EF2 tornado destroyed a mobile home and damaged frame homes near Sibley and Orrick, Missouri.
 Numerous additional weak tornadoes occurred mainly across Iowa, Oklahoma, and Missouri the following day.
 Overall, the outbreak produced 60 tornadoes and no deaths.

-May 23–25
+May 23–25 (United States and Mexico)

 A large storm system that resulted in catastrophic flooding produced numerous tornadoes across the Great Plains on May 23 and 24.
 Most of these tornadoes were weak, though EF2 tornadoes caused considerable damage near New Boston, Illinois, and Ensign, Kansas.
 In Texas, EF1 tornadoes impacted mainly residential areas of Dallas, Houston, and Corpus Christi as well.
 In the early morning hours of May 25, a destructive tornado struck the Mexican border city of Ciudad Acuña, Coahuila; it was the first twister to strike the city in its history.
 Numerous cars and buses were thrown and mangled, and 750 properties were damaged or completely destroyed.
 Several masonry construction homes along the path were completely leveled.
 14 fatalities occurred as a result, and an additional 229 residents were injured.
 The tornado was officially rated F3, though some sources list it as an F4.
 Additional tornadoes, a few of which were strong, touched down in Texas later throughout the day.
 This included an EF2 that killed one person near Cameron, Texas.
 Another EF2 tornado struck Henderson, causing considerable damage in town.
 In Oklahoma, an EF2 tornado caused heavy damage near the towns of Wister and Panama, while an EF3 tornado killed one person near Blue.
 Overall, the outbreak produced 75 tornadoes and killed 16 people, making it the deadliest North American tornado outbreak of 2015.
 This is the largest tornado outbreak in Central Texas history.

 June

-There were 184 tornadoes reported in the U.S. in June, all of which were confirmed.